-- Oklahoma Sooners: It just feels right to say Oklahoma when you’re talking about potential runs to the title game.
-Of course, it helps that the Sooners are capable of winning any game they are a part of, and their ability and coaching are among the best in the country.
-The school may not have the same clout that Alabama or Ohio State carries each year, but you can never expect anything but a darn good game whenever it is on the field.
+- Michigan Wolverines: It just feels wrong to say Michigan when you’re talking about potential runs to the title game and you’re from Ohio.
+Of course, the Wolverines don’t need our support to be capable of winning any game they are a part of, and their ability and coaching are among the best in the country.

 College football sleeper picks